Justus Perthes (publishing company): Petermanns Geographische Mitteilungen

-Between 1839 and 1844 August Heinrich Petermann (1822–1878) was trained by Heinrich Berghaus and in the third quarter of the 19th century was internationally acclaimed to be one of the most outstanding geographers/cartographers.
-Before he started working with Perthes he worked in 1845–46 in Schotland on the Physical Atlas, published by Alexander Keith Johnston and in 1847 moved to London.
+Between 1839 and 1844 August Heinrich Petermann (1822–1878) was trained by Heinrich Berghaus.
+Before he started working with Perthes, Petermann worked in 1845–46 in Scotland on the Physical Atlas, published by Alexander Keith Johnston and in 1847 moved to London.
 There he founded his own establishment in 1850.
 He was very active in the Royal Geographical Society, which honoured him in 1868 with the Founder's Medal.
-In London he met with many geographers and explorers.
-Because he was fluent in German, French and English it was no trouble for him to be in such company.
+In London he met with many geographers and explorers, a task which was made easier because he was fluent in German, French and English.
 Forced by private worries in 1854 he complied with a request by Bernhardt Perthes (1824–1857) to work for his firm.
-Shortly after his move to Gotha the Duke of Gotha appointed him Professor in 1854 and in 1855 he became Doctor h.c. at the University of Göttingen.
+Shortly after his move to Gotha the Duke of Gotha appointed him Professor in 1854.
+In 1855 he was given an honorary Doctorate at the University of Göttingen.